 Home sellers: worry reduction tips

-- The stress of too much stuff and what to do with it – Begin the thinning out process well in advance, as this is frequently the biggest stresser, and it’s more true the longer you’ve been in your home.
+- The stress of too much stuff and what to do with it – Begin the thinning out process as far in advance as possible, as this is frequently the biggest stresser, and it’s more true the longer you’ve been in your home.
 If you think you’ll be moving in 5 years, decide to break down the work and start now with the sorting: items to keep, items to give to family members or friends, items to donate, items to sell, items to toss.
 Maybe do one room per month, or one set of boxes in the garage per month.
 I suggest doing it one chunk at a time because you can feel a sense of accomplishment as you go, and that helps!
+Of course, if you don’t have the luxury of going at your own pace and you needed things packed yesterday there are resources to help you, such as professional packers or estate sales companies.
+Needing help is perfectly normal, and getting it can be a major stress reliever!

 - Being rushed and having to deal with too much stuff – Sometimes it’s not possible to start this process ahead of time – sometimes there’s a forced relocation due to a job transfer, a change in health, etc. If you have a lot of “stuff”, and you are rushed, ask family and friends to help you (if you will allow them to do so).
 Or pay a professional organizer to assist you.
 Either way, when the worry about all those things is lifted, you will feel better.
 If all else fails, and truly this is a last resort, haul it to storage and deal with it later – but do get it out of there.

-- Hire well – The point listed above for buyers about hiring a good Realtor is just as true here, if not more so, since your listing agent will give you guidance on what to do to get ready for the market that will give you the best bang for your buck.
-If you feel confident that you are getting good guidance with everything, you will feel a relief of stress.
+- Hire well – Hiring a good Realtor is just as true for sellers, if not more so, since your listing agent will give you guidance on what to do to get ready for the market that will give you the best bang for your buck.
+If you feel assured that you are getting good guidance, you will feel confident throughout the transaction.
+A good agent will make sure you understand what’s happening, keep an open line of communication to field your questions, and make sure you’re on-track with your schedule.

 - Have a contingency plan – often when selling, the biggest fear is not having another place to go to.
-It can help if you just plan to put your belongings in storage and get them when the nex transaction is done.
-This is equally true wither doing a move up or move down or lateral transaction.
+So before you begin, make a plan!
+Work with professionals to identify your possible budget, where you’d like to move, and the market there.
+It can help if you make a plan to put your belongings in storage and get them when you’ve bought your new home.
+This is true whether doing a move up or move down or lateral transaction.
 Please also read “How to Sell One Home and Buy Another Without Losing Your Mind“

 - “This too shall pass” – when having to keep the house clean for showings and inspections starts to get to you, know that it’s temporary.
 Take a deep breath and remind yourself that it’s only for a little while.

 - As with home buyers: get enough sleep (stress is draining), get enough exercise, and try to eat healthfully.
-It does all help.
+When you’re physically stressed, it won’t help your mental stress levels!
+It all adds up.

 If you feel that you are experiencing more than the normal Silicon Valley real estate stress, do not hesitate to call on professional help.
 This is big stuff and there’s no shame in getting assistance.